-Accreditations have been granted by the Hawai'i State Board of Nursing for the Practical Nursing and Associate in Science degree Nursing programs; the Accreditation Commission for Education in Nursing (ACEN) for the Associate in Science degree Nursing program; the National Accrediting Agency for Clinical Laboratory Sciences for the Medical Laboratory Technician program; the Joint Review Committee on Education in Radiologic Technology for the Radiologic Technology program; the Committee on Accreditation for Medical Assistant Education for the Medical Assisting program; the Accreditation Council for Occupational Therapy Education for the Occupational Therapy Assistant program; the Commission for Accreditation of Physical Therapy Education for the Physical Therapist Assistant program; the Commission of the American Culinary Federation Educational Institute for the Food Service Patisserie and Culinary Arts programs.
-The Accounting, Information Technology and Marketing programs are accredited by the Accrediting Council for Business Schools and Programs.
-The Paralegal program is approved by the American Bar Association.
+Accreditations have been granted by the Hawai'i State Board of Nursing for the Practical Nursing and Associate in Science degree Nursing programs; the Accreditation Commission for Education in Nursing (ACEN) for the Associate in Science degree Nursing program; the National Accrediting Agency for Clinical Laboratory Sciences for the Medical Laboratory Technician program; the Joint Review Committee on Education in Radiologic Technology for the Radiologic Technology program; the Committee on Accreditation for Medical Assistant Education for the Medical Assisting program; the Accreditation Council for Occupational Therapy Education for the Occupational Therapy Assistant program; the Commission for Accreditation of Physical Therapy Education for the Physical Therapist Assistant program; the Committee on Accreditation for Respiratory Care for the Respiratory Care program; and the Accrediting Commission of the American Culinary Federation Educational Institute for the Food Service Patisserie and Culinary Arts programs.
+The Accounting, Information Technology and Marketing program is approved by the American Bar Association.